microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/GettingStarted.md

-# Getting started adding cards to your application
+# Get started adding cards to your application
 To add the ability to display cards in your application:

 1. **Add a renderer library** - add a reference to a renderer library appropriate to your application.